bmwasaru/learning-php/README.md

-PHP scripts used in the Mombasa Disruptors' Saturday meetups
+PHP scripts used in the Mombasa Disruptors' Saturday meetups and improved for SwahiliBox PHP sessions